Overview

 Collegiate schools are intended to provide specialized programming in a particular subject area or field and to provide students clearer pathways into post-secondary education and careers in their chosen field.

-Essential components of a collegiate include
+Essential components of a collegiate include:

 - specific subject area(s) or field(s) of focus

-- formal agreement with a post-secondary institution/institutions
+- formal agreement with a publicly funded post-secondary institution(s) and industry partner(s)

 - provision of experiential learning opportunities and work experience